-Studying this powerful letter can give spiritual guidance to spiritual seekers facing tough challenges themselves, as Paul urges the reader to put into perspective what is most important.
-Explaining how his own imprisonment advances the Gospel, Paul teaches the seeker how to pray, how to share the gospel and what really matters.
-The power of strong role models and how to handle disputes with fellow Christians are two more areas of spiritual guidance available.
-He expands on what it means to live a Christian life and his guidance is as relevant today as the 1st century when he wrote this community he so loved.
+The power of strong role models and the way to handle disputes with fellow Christians are two more areas of spiritual guidance that he gives.
+In short, Paul expounds on what it means to live a Christian life, a subject that is as relevant today as it was in the 1st century, when he wrote to the community of Christians he so loved.